issuds/all_relations/README.md

 6. Install [PyCharm IDE](https://www.jetbrains.com/pycharm/)
 7. Open PyCharm IDE.
 Go to "File > Open" and choose to open the folder with source code from repository.
 Open File>Default Settings>Project Interpreter ; select project interpreter by the environment name "condaenv"
-8. You might need to configure the interpreter for PyCharm.
-Select anacoda python 2.7 interpreter by going to file > settings > project > interpreter.

 ## Running the code